 Hormones control most of your body’s major functions, so any form of imbalance can cause noticeable problems.
-Board-certified urologist and hormone replacement specialist Joseph D. Parkhurst, MD, FACS, offers hormone replacement therapy for men and women at his private practice in Bethany, Oklahoma.
+Board-certified urologist and hormone replacement specialist Joseph D. Parkhurst, MD, FACS, offers hormone replacement therapy for men and women at his private practice in Bethany, Edmond, Oklahoma City, Yukon, Moore, El Reno, Warr Acres, and Nichols Hills, Oklahoma.
 To learn how hormone replacement therapy can help you, call or book online for an appointment at Urologist OKC today.

 Hormones are chemical messengers your body produces to make sure all systems operate as they should.
 Hormones regulate many important bodily functions, including digestion, immune function, mood, and sexual desire.